Bhutan – The Land of Happiness

 “One of the richest country in the world, not by wealth but by heart”

 A country that emphasizes happiness!
 A country that gives utmost importance to minimalism!
 A country that measures the quality of life of its citizens!

 Sounds surreal, isn’t it?
 Well, the reality is Bhutan is as amazing as it sounds!
 Apart from being surreal and having stunning landscapes, the people are friendly and genuinely happy!

-In my visit to Bhutan just before the pandemic hit us which was an all ladies experiential trip, and it was seamlessly organized by Heat Travels Bhutan.
+My visit to Bhutan just before the pandemic hit us was an all-ladies experiential trip.

 I was astounded by the way of living and the beauty the country has to offer!